unswpcsoc/pcsocgo/README.md

-# pcsocgo
+# PCSocBot
-Go bot for PCSoc
+Bot for UNSW PCSoc Discord.
+Stores tags, quotes, and screams at you.